 A Quick User Guide for USA Players Betting on Euro 2024

 Let us run through a few very quick steps to help you get started with your betting:

-Step one: Check out our recommendations and sign up with a US-friendly sportsbook that offers a lot of betting lines for Euro 2020.
-Sure, this is something you could do flying solo, but we eliminate the guesswork here by checking out these sites, ensuring they're secure and offer a lot of incentives, and then suggesting them to you.
-So you need do nothing here save choosing from our list of approved sportsbooks.
+Step one: Check out our recommendations and sign up with a US-friendly sportsbook that offers a lot of betting lines for Euro 2024.
+Sure, this is something you could do flying solo, but we eliminate the guesswork here by checking out these sites, ensuring they're secure, and offer a lot of incentives, and then suggesting them to you.
+So you need to do nothing here save choosing from our list of approved sportsbooks.

 Step two: Choose your deposit method and fund your account.
 Before you decide the exact dollar amount you wish to put in, check out the site's bonus structure first and look to see if they're giving away any additional bonus money for people who deposit using their preferred methods.
 We don't recommend depositing a ton of money to start off with.
 Let the bonuses guide you and start relatively basic.
 A hundred or few is more than enough to get started.